Eve's Secret

 Eve's Secret is a 1925 American silent romantic comedy film produced by Famous Players–Lasky and released by Paramount Pictures.
 It is based on a Broadway play, Moon-Flower, by Zoë Akins, adapted from a Hungarian play by Lajos Bíró.
 On Broadway Elsie Ferguson starred.
 Clarence Badger directed Betty Compson and Jack Holt.

 Plot

 As described in a film magazine review, the Duke of Poltava meets Eve, the daughter of a cobbler, and, wishing to marry her, sends her to Paris to be educated.
 She becomes the object of attention and the Duke fights many duels because of his jealousy concerning her.
 When she meets Pierre, a childhood chum, she dines with him, which incurs the wrath of the Duke.
 During the duel, the Duke, believing that she loves Pierre, permits himself to be struck.
 The wound is slight.
 Eve finds that she loves the Duke greatly, culminating in their marriage.

 Preservation

-An extant 35mm print of Eve's Secret is located at the Library of Congress.
+A complete 35mm print of Eve's Secret is held by the Library of Congress.